The Little Building

 How This Project Was Unique

-Existing Conditions has experience working on projects that require accessing sensitive spaces, such as laboratories and dormitories.
+Existing Conditions has experience 3D laser scanning and modeling projects that require accessing sensitive spaces, such as laboratories and dormitories.
 The Existing Conditions team is skilled at being discreet while still getting the job done efficiently.
 While Existing Conditions has completed many similar projects, The Little Building was a unique project for us as it was a long-term project.
 Our team worked on this project several times over six years.
 This is due to its size and sprawling complex of over half a million square feet.
 It is rare to find a building of this size and intricacy.
-The Little Building project was a success due to the effective use of advanced scanning and modeling techniques, the collaboration of various partners, and the implementation of CNC machinery.
+The Little Building project was a success due to the effective use of advanced 3d laser scanning and modeling techniques, the collaboration of various partners, and the implementation of CNC machinery.

 About the Client Elkus Manfredi Architects